Linux Mint vs. Ubuntu: Features and Advantages

 The programs that come installed with an operating system, and how well they are integrated, are important to your choice of operating system.
 Also important, particularly with Linux operating systems, is the method for obtaining and installing new software.

-Ubuntu and Linux Mint both come with essential applications pre-installed, and many of the default applications are the same for both system.
+Ubuntu and Linux Mint both come with essential applications pre installed, and many of the default applications are the same for both systems.
 For example, both come with LibreOffice as the default productivity suite, Firefox as the default browser, and (recently, for Ubuntu) Thunderbird as the default mail application.

 You will see some differences as well.
-For example, Mint uses Banshee as its default music player, while Ubuntu uses Rhythmbox.
-The Shotwell photo application is the default for managing and editing photos, while Mint uses gthumb for simple photo management and the GIMP application – Linux’s best equivalent to Photoshop – for more in-depth editing.
+For example, Mint uses Banshee as its default music player, while Ubuntu uses RhythmBox.
+The Shotwell photo application is the default for managing and editing photos, while Mint uses Pix for simple photo management and the GIMP application — Linux’s best equivalent to Photoshop — for more in-depth editing.

-Overall, Ubuntu has an advantage here.
-Its default applications have a deeper level of integration in to the operating system and desktop environment.
+Overall, Ubuntu has an advantage when it comes to software.
+Its default applications have a deeper level of integration into the operating system and desktop environment.
 Its software center makes it easy to find and install new apps, and the available options are more robust.

 Linux Mint.
 For its flexibility, familiarity, and hands-on approach that will help you get to understand Linux, Mint is likely a better option for many users transitioning from one of the major operating systems.
 That said, Ubuntu is also an excellent operating system with a unique approach that you might find you really enjoy.
 A beauty of both systems, and many Linux distributions in general, is that they are free to install.
 That being the case, you might be best served by taking both of them for a spin to learn which one really suits you.